 Above the door on the right or left (both for a 16′ door)?

-Non-standard springs, these Easy Wind or Easy Set Springs require special ordering – which can take a week or more – and will likely require multiple trips for us to replace.
-We will most likely quote you for converting to torsion springs for faster repair both now and in the future.
+Non-standard springs, these Easy Wind or Easy Set Springs require special ordering – which can take a week or more – and will require multiple trips for us to replace.
+We will quote you for converting to torsion springs for faster repair both now and in the future.

 Outside horizontal tracks on both right and left?

 Extension Springs are an older, though very common variety of springs.
-They may require a second trip to replace.
-We will most likely quote you for converting to torsion springs for safer garage door operations.
+They are considered unsafe and we will quote you for converting to torsion springs for safer garage door operations.

 A silver tube over the door and no visible spring?

-Torque Tubes are another non-standard spring that require special ordering – which can take a week or more – and will likely take multiple trips to replace.
-We will most likely quote you for converting to torsion springs for faster repair both now and in the future.
+Torque Tubes are another non-standard spring that require special ordering – which can take a week or more – and will take multiple trips to replace.
+We will quote you for converting to torsion springs for faster repair both now and in the future.

 Single or paired silver tube from Overhead Door?